Alumis Inc.

 every financing round can leave you owning a smaller slice of the same pipeline story.

-regulatory timing slips
+Regulatory timing slips

 management is targeting an NDA submission in the second half of 2026. delays matter more here because there is no approved product generating offsetting cash flow.